ericmux/CS4410MP3/README.txt

 Please see the included 'multiclient.py' skeleton for more information.

 Here are some things you should keep in mind as you build your SMTP server:
- - Your thread pool should contain 32 threads.
+(OK) - Your thread pool should contain 32 threads.
- - Each thread should finish one connection before moving on to the next.
+(OK) - Each thread should finish one connection before moving on to the next.
- - The producer (which calls accept on the listening socket) should not accept connections at a faster rate than the thread pool is processing them.
+(OK) - The producer (which calls accept on the listening socket) should not accept connections at a faster rate than the thread pool is processing them.
 It is better to let them become backlogged in the OS than to accept them and let them sit on a queue.
 Your implementation must behave in this fashion.